saulius-lipkevicius/Transformed_GA/model/README.md

 * Every aptamer pair must be padded or truncated to a same, fixed length.

-* The maximum lump length can't exceed 512 tokens.
+* The maximum lump length cannot exceed 512 tokens.

- However, keep *max_len* as small as possible since training time approximaly linearly dependent on this parameter.
+ However, keep *max_len* as small as possible, since training time approximaly linearly dependent on this parameter.

 ## Fine-tuning

-Following good practice, data was divided up in *train*, *test*, *validation* groups with *80%*, *10%*, *10%* percentage of data respectively, refer to `./functions/pairing.py` to follow algorithm.
+Following good practice, data was divided up in *train*, *test*, *validation* groups with *70%*, *15%*, *15%* percentage of data respectively, refer to `./functions/pairing.py` to follow the algorithm.
-Next, an *iterator* for our dataset using *torch DataLoauder* class is created, which helps to save memory compared to simply data looping which stucks whole loaded data to memory.
+Next, an *iterator* for our dataset using *torch DataLoader* class is created, which helps to save memory compared to simply data looping which stucks whole loaded data to memory.

 * train, validation datasets
   ```sh